 The Graduate School can provide guidance on addressing graduate student concerns or grievances.
 Grievance or appeals procedures vary depending on the nature of the concern.
 The University ombudsperson may also be consulted.
-It should be noted that the Graduate School expects an appeal to have gone through the program or department and then the school's or college's academic dean prior to it being heard by the Graduate School.
-For more information, please refer to the Academic Bulletin (see "Graduate School Grievance Guidelines" and "Graduate Student Grade Appeal Process" sections).
+Grade appeals must go through the program or department, then the school's or college's academic dean and ombudsperson prior to it being heard by the Graduate School.
+For more information, please refer to the Academic Bulletin (see "Graduate School Grievance Guidelines" and "FSSAC's Standard Academic Appeals Process (Grade Appeals)" sections).